ondrejbiza/bandits/README.md

 I compare the ε-greedy bandit from the previous section with a modified version that uses a constant α during sample averaging.
 Constant α value causes it to prioritize recent rewards, which models the non-stationary environment better.

+The agents take 5000 steps in the environment instead of 1000, so that we can see the gap between the two agents increase.

 ![non_stationary_bandits_1](images/nonstationary_rewards.svg)
 ![non_stationary_bandits_2](images/nonstationary_actions.svg)